alchemistry/alchemlyb/joss_paper/paper.md

 Molecular dynamics (MD) packages such as GROMACS [@pronk2013gromacs], AMBER [@case2014ff14sb], NAMD [@phillips2020scalable], and GOMC [@cummings2021open] are used to run free energy simulations and many of these packages also contain tools for the subsequent processing of simulation data into free energies.
 However, there are no standard output formats and analysis tools implement different algorithms for the different stages of the free energy data processing pipeline.
 Therefore, it is very difficult to analyze data from different MD packages in a consistent manner.
-Furthermore, the native analysis tools do not always implement current best practices [@klimovich2015guidelines] or are out of date
+Furthermore, the native analysis tools do not always implement current best practices [@klimovich2015guidelines,@Mey2020aa] or are out of date
-Overall, the coupling between data generation and analysis in most MD packages hinders seamless collaboration and comparison of results across.
+Overall, the coupling between data generation and analysis in most MD packages hinders seamless collaboration and comparison of results across packages.

 *alchemlyb* addresses this problem by focusing only on the data analysis with the goal to provide a unified interface for working with free energy data.
-In an initial step data are read from the native MD package file formats and then organized into a common standard data structure, a pandas Dataframe.
+In an initial step data are read from the native MD package file formats and then organized into a common standard data structure, a *pandas* `Dataframe` [@mckinney-proc-scipy-2010] (https://pandas.pydata.org).
-Additional functions enable subsampling or decorrelation of data and applying estimators from statistical mechanics to derive free energy quantities.
+Functions are provided for pre-processing data by subsampling or decorrelation.
+Statistical mechanical estimators are available to derive free energy quantities; these estimators are implemented as classes with the same API as estimators in scikit-learn [@scikitlearn2011,@sklearn2013api] (https://scikit-learn.org).
 Overall, *alchemlyb* implements modular building blocks to simplify the process of extracting crucial thermodynamic insights from molecular simulations in a uniform manner.

 *alchemlyb* succeeds the widely-used but now deprecated [alchemical-analysis.py](https://github.com/MobleyLab/alchemical-analysis) tool [@klimovich2015guidelines], which combined pre-processing, free energy estimation, and plotting in a single script.